-Standard entry: 6 Highers at AAAAAA (by end S6 with min AABB after S5) including Maths (and Computing Science if Maths not achieved at A in S5).
+Standard entry: 6 Highers at AAAAAA (by end S6 with min AABB after S5) including Maths (and Computing Science if Maths not achieved at A in S5) and Physics.
 Advanced Higher Maths preferred.

-Widening access entry: 4 Highers at AABB/BBBB (by end of S6) including Maths (and Computing Science if Maths not achieved at A in S5).
+Widening access entry: 4 Highers at AABB/BBBB (by end of S6) including Maths (and Computing Science if Maths not achieved at A in S5) and Physics.
 Advanced Higher Maths preferred.
 Completion of a pre-entry programme.

 College of Science and Engineering